caltechlibrary/newt/newt.1.md

 and "run" actions.
 The "config" command is used when you are starting a Newt Project.
 It is an interactive command prompting for various choices regarding the application you want to create.

+The "init" action will interactively construct or update a Newt YAML file.

 The "check" will analyze the the YAML file and report results of the analyze and as well as validate the YAML syntax.